 - Viral infections, such as the common cold

-- Air pollutants, such as tobacco smoke
+- Air pollutants, including tobacco smoke

 - Allergies to dust mites, pet dander, pollen, or mold